epigen/dea_limma/README.md

       - post-fitting mean-variance trend
       - raw p-value distributions (to check for p-value inflation in relation to average expression)

-FYI
+Note
-- Colons (":") in variable/group names (eg interactions) are replaced with double-underscores ("\_\_") downstream.
+- Colons (":") in variable/group names (i.e., interactions) are replaced with double-underscores ("\_\_") downstream.
-- As of now we do not feature more complex contrast scenarios than are supported via topTable, but the fitted linear model is saved for downstream analyses.
+- We do not support more complex contrast scenarios than are supported via topTable, but the fitted linear model is saved for downstream analyses (see instructions below in [Usage](#usage)).

 # Usage